jaantollander/masters-thesis/content/40_methods.md

 The `<source>` field contains a value such as `scratch-MDT0000` or `scratch-OST0000` indicating the source of the data, that is, the MDT or OST.

-Below `job_stats` there are entries of statistic for jobs that are performing file system operations on the source.
+Below `job_stats` there are entries of statistic for each unique job has performed file system operations on the source.

 The `job_id` field is either formatted as login node job `<program>.<uid>` or compute node job `<job>:<uid>:<nodename>`.
+However, some of these values are missing for some jobs.

 The `snapshot_time` is the Unix time epoch when the snapshot was taken.
-We discard these values and use the timestamp when we queried the data instead.
+We discard these values and use a timestamp of when we queried the data instead.

-The `<values>` of `<operation>` are formatted as below.
+The `<values>` of  each file system `<operation>` are formatted as a key-value pairs separated by commas and enclosed within curly brackets.

 ---